My Shoes (The Conclusion)

 “So, once my heart has truly changed, then what?”

 “Well, though your life has changed, you still possess your wisdom.
 It’s just not going to be a factor until your heart has changed.
 Once the shoes have determined your heart has actually changed, you can rebuild your fortune.
-And the great thing about it, you’ll have a tremendous head start, so you’ll be back to normal in no time, well, financially.”
+And the great thing about it, you’ll have a tremendous head start, so you’ll be back to normal in no time, well, financially that is.”

 “So, what are your plans, Kevin?
 I mean Clyde?”